ADD CONDITION

 Warnings and Precautions

-This product must be kept out of reach of children.
-In the case of accidental ingestion, immediate medical assistance should be sought, or contact with a Poison Control Center is advised.
+Emergency Medical Help In the event of accidental ingestion, immediate medical assistance should be sought, or contact with a Poison Control Center is advised.

 Side Effects